ucsf-wynton/wynton-website-hpc/docs/hpc/howto/change-pwd.md

    Biocomputing, Visualization, and Informatics' page, which allows you to set a new password

+4. Wait 10 minutes for your new password to propagate before using it

 ### Alt 2.
 From the {{ site.cluster.nickname }} command line